VIC.GOV.AU | Policy and Advisory Library

 1. Showcase effective local VTLM 2.0 practices and elevate internal experts

-2. Analyse network and school data sets to track progress and define problems
+2. Analyse school network and school data sets to track progress and define problems

 3. Engage with robust research evidence to build knowledge and guide decision-making